The Role of AP Scores in Admissions

 person writing on white paper

-Will Colleges Even Look at Them?
+Will Colleges Even Look at My Scores?

 Should You Report Your Scores?